rajgoel/course-scientific-programming/01-lab/slides.md

 ---

-You can use Git via the command line.
+You can use git via the command line.

 Common commands include:

 ```plaintext
 git clone <repository-url>          # copy a repository to your local machine